4d55397500/learning-scraps/README.md

 learning_scraps
 ---

-minimal to no dependence on external algorithm libraries
+minimal to no dependence on external algorithm implementations

 * [**minhash**](minhash/minhash.py) ([notes](./)): verify the relationship between minhash distance and Jaccard similarity